 8. Arccos Golf

 Similar to Game Golf, Arccos golf comes with censors that attach to the end of your clubs.
-These censors give you shot by shot analysis of your swing, distance, shot dispersion, and much more.
+These censors give you shot by shot analysis of your swing, distance, shot dispersion, tee times and much more.
 The information gets stored in a cloud and can be revisited whenever you want.
 Along with giving you all the pertinent yardages, the Acrros Golf app also allows access to see what other portal users are doing on the course.
+You can use this app with apple watch also.
 This is a great way to see how you stack up against the competition, and what your strengths and weaknesses are.
 If data is important for your game, the Arccos Golf app has everything you could ever want.

 9. Hole 19

 If you’re looking for a free, easy-to-use GPS, Hole 19 is an excellent option.
-The app has all the pertinent yardages to the green, penalty areas, and bunkers.
-It allows you to track your score and stats quickly and easily.
+The app golf has all the pertinent yardages to the green, penalty areas, and bunkers.
+It allows you to track your score and stats quickly and easily on the golf course.
 The best part is the 42,000 courses that come with it.
 Even if you’re playing in some faraway corner of the world, chances are, the Hole 19 app will work.

 10. The Grint

-This Grint golf GPS app has everything you could ever need.
+This Grint GPS app has everything you could ever need.
 Its interface gives you all the important yardages and, lets you zero in on a specific location with your finger.
-The app tracks all the relevant stats and even lets you keep score using different formats for everyone in your group.
+The app tracks all the relevant stats and even lets you keep score using different formats for everyone in your group while you are on the golf courses.
 An added bonus is the free USGA handicap that comes with the purchase of the Grint app.

 Technology has advanced so much in golf that there’s no excuse to not have the right yardage on every shot you hit.
 And, there’s plenty of options to help you find the right number.
 Laser rangefinders serve a purpose, but they’re cumbersome, and you’re never quite sure if you’re hitting the right target.
-Watches are lightweight and convenient, but they can be a nuisance during your swing and tough to read.
+Watches whether are apple watch r other are lightweight and convenient, but they can be a nuisance during your swing and tough to read.
 Handheld GPS’s give you all the information you need but can cost a fortune.
-Golf GPS’s apps for your phone, however, have all the features of a handheld GPS, but at a fraction of the cost.
-If you’re looking for a new golf GPS, but don’t want to spend a fortune, downloading an app for your phone might be your best option.
+GPS’s apps for your phone, however, have all the features of a handheld GPS, but at a fraction of the cost.
+If you’re looking for a new GPS for golf, but don’t want to spend a fortune, downloading an app for your phone might be your best option.